About TameFlare

 Project maturity

 TameFlare is actively developed and source-available under the Elastic License v2 (ELv2).
-The core platform — transparent proxy gateway, connector system (GitHub, OpenAI, Stripe, Slack), credential vault, per-gateway permissions, approval workflow, dashboard, and CLI — is complete and functional.
+The core platform - transparent proxy gateway, connector system (GitHub, OpenAI, Anthropic, Stripe, Slack, Generic HTTP, Webhook, MCP), credential vault, per-gateway permissions, approval workflow, dashboard, and CLI - is complete and functional.

 Current version